 This easy homemade chicken stock recipe is the perfect base for any soup, and it can be added to your favourite recipes.
 And you can store in the fridge for four days or freeze for up to 3 months.

 Good chicken stock should be aromatic, have a mild savoury flavour, and a body that may even thicken slightly when chilled.
 There is a reason chicken stock is used in so many soups and dishes.
 The flavour that you get from it is seriously amazing.

 Servings: 8 cups broth.

 - 8-10cups water

 - Once you have all your ingredients, your preparations.
 It includes washing, cutting, cleaning.
-You need to wash everything after that cut them, cut the chicken into pieces and cleaning them.
+It would be best if you washed everything after that cut them, cut the chicken into pieces and cleaning them.

 - Cut the onion, the carrots, and the celery into quarters (include the tops of the carrots and celery if you have them)

 - Place carcass in a large pot and add vegetables, fresh herbs, bay leaves, peppercorns, and salt.
 Cover with water.

 - Cover pot and bring to a boil over high heat.

 - Once boiling, reduce heat to simmer partially covered for 3-4 hours skimming as needed.